glee4810/EHRSQL/README.md

 }
 ```

-In `valid.json`, answerable instances are structured in the same manner as `train.json`.
+For `valid.json`, answerable instances are structured in the same manner as `train.json`.
 But unanswerable instances have a smaller number of fields.
 ```
  {
     "db_id": "mimic_iii",